net-lisias-kspu/ContractConfigurator/4-Behaviours/ExperimentalPart Behaviour.md

 Behaviour for adding and removing experimental parts.
+Note that if a part is added using this behaviour, it will also be removed on contract failure/cancellation.
+It will only be removed on normal contract completion if requested using the lockCriteria (see below).
 <pre>
 BEHAVIOUR
 {